 Perennials are those plants that once planted, come back year-after-year.

-Perennials require minimal care once planted in the garden.
+These flowers require minimal care once planted in the garden.
 In the spring, cut back the previous year’s growth and fertilize.
-Many perennials will perform better if they are dug up and divided (split) every few years.
+Many of them will perform better if they are dug up and divided (split) every few years.
 When planting in the garden place three or more plants near each other to create impact.

 Benefits of Perennials

-Ease of care is the number one reason for growing perennials.
+Ease of care is the number one reason for growing this flower.
 While not totally care-free, they are great way to have a beautiful yard and garden year-after-year.

 Common Perennials We Offer